datanav/docs/getting-started.rst

 - **Namespaced Identifiers**

 When we know that an attribute on entities in an input pipe is equal to the ``_id`` of entities in a different dataset, we can add a namespaced identifier based on that attribute.
 This makes it easier to join data from different datasets, and can be viewed as similar to setting a foreign key in one table that relates to the primary key of another table in an SQL-database.
 If we make a namespaced identifier (NI) on a ``customer-id`` attribute of an order entity, it might look like this on our order entity: ``"customer-id-ni": "~:crm-customer:123456"``.
-We can then use that NI attribute when we join customer and orrder data in a downstream pipe.
+We can then use that NI attribute when we join customer and order data in a downstream pipe.

 We have seen the NI attribute ``rdf:type`` on all the entities in our Sesam hub in these labs.
 This attribute is used to filter entities downstream, like we have been doing.